 - Heating your home is important to avoid a build-up of damp.
 You can read more tips on this as well as how to report it on our condensation, damp and mould page.

 Use radiator foils to keep heat in during winter months

 - Place foil radiator panels behind any radiator that is on an external wall.
 The panel will reflect the heat from the radiator back into the room, instead of losing it through the wall.

 - Foil radiator panels can be purchased from DIY stores and online for under £10 per radiator and can help reduce heat loss by up to 45%.

 Tackle problem draughts

 - Most houses lose heat through draughts around doors and windows, gaps in the floor, up the chimney or through keyholes and letter boxes.
 Draughts also make you feel cold, which could mean you need to keep the heating on for longer or at a higher temperature.

-- The best way to tackle draughts is to install draught excluders (foam strips or brushes) around problem gaps, which can be purchased from DIY stores.
-However, there are cheaper ways, including rolling up newspaper or towels and putting them under doors.
+- The best way to tackle draughts is to install draught excluders (foam strips or brushes) around problem gaps, which can be bought from DIY stores.
+However, there're cheaper ways, including rolling up newspaper or towels and putting them under doors.

-- Make sure you never cover air vents, which are necessary to prevent carbon monoxide poisoning and damp.
+- Make sure you never cover air vents, which are needed to prevent carbon monoxide poisoning and damp.